How to change the hostname on Linux

 The nmtui utility

 NetworkManager provides this utility to manage essential network settings.
-This utility includes an option to set the static hostname.
-This utility works only with the static hostname.
-You can use this utility to view and update the static hostname.
+It includes an option to set the static hostname and works only with it.
+We can use it to view and update the static hostname.

 The hostnamectl command

-This is the default command to manage hostnames.
-You can use this command to view, delete, update, and manage all three types of hostnames.
+It is the default command for managing hostnames.
+We can use this command to view, delete, update, and manage all three types of hostnames.

 The settings tool

-You can also use this tool to update the pretty and static hostnames.
+This tool allows us to update the pretty and static hostnames.
 It provides an input box to type the name.
-It uses the name you type in the box as it is to set the pretty hostname.
+It uses the typed name to set the pretty hostname.
 To set the static hostname, it removes all formatting from the name.
 It replaces all symbols and spaces with dashes.

 Viewing and changing hostnames